fusion-energy/magnetic_fusion_openmc_dagmc_paramak_example/README.md

 # Making the DAGMC model

-Make an environment for the model preparation
+Make an environment for the model preparation from your base environment
 ```
+conda activate base
 conda env create -f environment_cad.yml
 conda activate env_cad
 ```